aksommerville/rabbit/README.md

 - [ ] Drivers for Raspberry Pi
 - [ ] HTTP/WebSocket input driver -- "join in from your phone!"
 - [ ] Global timing regulator
+- [ ] Song store in synth.
+Or should we add a generic asset store for that?
+- [ ] Consistently getting video tearing (glx), usually near the top of the window
+- [ ] Pre-render grid in vmgr